 My own personal vehicles – why I coated some of them but not all:

-I’ve applied ceramic coatings to two of my three vehicles.
+I’ve applied ceramic coatings to two of my four vehicles.
 My Harley Davidson and my Toyota 4runner are both wearing Gtechniq ceramic coatings.
 My third vehicle, a Toyota MR2, will never be ceramic coated.
 Why is that?

 After speaking with a company rep I chose to stick with my tried and true paint sealant.
 A bit about the car: it still has most of the soft, original single stage paint, it’s been buffed so many times that the paint is very thin, it’s garage-kept, and it’s really only driven in nice weather.